The Web3 Fundraising Instrument Stack: SAFE + Token Right, and Its Consequences (2026)

 Each leg is its own question

-- distinct cap-table effects — on two different ledgers.
+- distinct cap-table effects, on two different ledgers.

 There is no default stack to copy

-The right combination depends on jurisdiction, structure, token plan and investor base, and each leg's securities treatment is fact-specific and economic-reality-tested.
+The right combination depends on the jurisdiction, structure, token plan and investor base, and each leg's securities treatment is fact-specific and economic-reality-tested.
 The stack is a common pattern, not a template.
 The defensible approach is to design it with securities counsel and your accountant, each leg on its own facts.

 Practical guidance

-How Wag3s helps
+How Wag3s fits

 Further reading